Skip to main content

 }

-2. Fetch data from Product Use (moduleid 171)
+2. Fetch data from Product Use (moduleid 171).

-3. Get the task related to the product use (in order to know which project it belongs to). "module169": {
+3. Get the task related to the product use (module169).

-4. Get the project related to the task "module168": {
+4. Get the project related to the task (module168).

-5. Filter on the project id "query": [ ["module168Item.id", "=", "[itemid]"] ]
+5. Filter on the project id (query).

-6. Get the product related to the product use "module172": {
+6. Get the product related to the product use (module172).

-7. The query will now return all product use lines on all tasks related to the project user is currently viewing.
+7. The query will now return all product use lines on all tasks related to the project the user is currently viewing.